 The basic premise of the 30-day program is that this is typically enough time for a person to undergo medical detox (withdrawal management) and build a foundation of recovery in therapy.

-What Happens in a 30-Day Program?
+What Happens In 30-Day Rehab Programs?

 In high-quality 30-day treatment programs, the program will typically begin with a full assessment of the individual.
 The assessment helps to create the treatment plan.